-April 6, Day 14: Fly to Bohol; Rajah Sikatuna National Park.
-We will take a morning flight to Bohol and then transfer to our comfortable hotel where we have a chance to see both the Northern Silvery Kingfisher and Pinknecked Green-Pigeon.
+March 16, Day 16: Ferry to Bohol; Rajah Sikatuna National Park.
+In the morning, we will catch a fast ferry to Tagbiliran, the main city in Bohol.
+We will have an air-conditioned, first-class seating arrangement and seas are typically flat so it is comfortable and efficient.
+The trip typically takes about two hours, and we do not see much in the way of animal activity except the occasional tern or dolphin.
+After lunch we will transfer to our comfortable hotel where we have a chance to see both Northern Silvery Kingfisher, Pink-necked Green-Pigeon and occasionally Philippine Duck.
 We will spend the afternoon exploring Rajah Sikatuna National Park.
-The park offers chances to see a good cross-section of Philippine endemics and we hope to see Black-faced Coucal, Philippine Drongo-Cuckoo, Samar Hornbill, Rufous-lored Kingfisher, Philippine Trogon, Buff-spotted Flameback, Azure-breasted Pitta, Visayan Wattled Broadbill (rare), Visayan Blue Fantail, Philippine Fairy-bluebird, Yellow-breasted Tailorbird, Rufous-fronted Tailorbird (both tailorbirds are remarkably shy), Philippine Leaf-Warbler, Brown Tit-Babbler, Rufous-tailed Jungle-Flycatcher, Yellow-bellied Whistler and Bohol Sunbird.
-Night birds include Everett's Scops-Owl, Luzon Hawk-Owl and Philippine Frogmouth.
+The park offers chances to see a good cross-section of Philippine endemics, and we hope to see Black-faced Coucal, Philippine Drongo-Cuckoo, Samar Hornbill, Rufous-lored Kingfisher, Philippine Trogon, Buff-spotted Flameback, Azure-breasted Pitta, Visayan Wattled Broadbill (rare), Visayan Blue Fantail, Philippine Fairy-bluebird, Yellow-breasted Tailorbird, Rufous-fronted Tailorbird (both tailorbirds are remarkably shy), Philippine Leaf-Warbler, Brown Tit-Babbler, Philippine Jungle-Flycatcher, Yellowbellied Whistler and Metallic-winged Sunbird.
+Night birds include Everett's Scops-Owl, Luzon Boobook and Philippine Frogmouth.
 Please note that some trails in the forest interior can be rocky and slippery if it has been raining.
 We can offer forest edge birding if people do not feel comfortable birding in the forest interior.
-The great majority of sites we visit here are straight-forward for walking but there is one exception and it does offer the chance for some special birds.
+The great majority of sites we visit here are straight-forward for walking but the forest interior is one exception.
+It does offer the chance for some special birds.